-Typical components of a power supply system include a Model 430 Programmer with optional zero flux current sensing system (high-stability option), one or more energy absorbers (for bipolar systems), and one or more power supplies (unipolar or four-quadrant) to achieve the rated system output current.
+Integral components of the system include a Model 430 Programmer with optional zero flux current sensing system (high-stability option) and one or more four-quadrant power supplies to achieve the rated system output current.
+The system design provides a degree of flexibility previously unavailable in an economical commercial product.